jessemonroy650/html-jtoast-notifications/blog.md

 # html-jtoast-notifications
-A local popup notification plugin library, like toast(), that only uses HTML5, CSS3, and javascript
+A popup local-notification plugin library, like toast(), that only uses HTML5, CSS3, and javascript

 As a minimalist, I abhore large libraries to do simple things.
 I like the Android [library toast](https://developer.android.com/guide/topics/ui/notifiers/toasts).
-There is a version by Eddie Ver Bruggen called [cordova-plugin-x-toast](https://www.npmjs.com/package/cordova-plugin-x-toast) and other simple version called [cordova-plugin-simple-toast](https://www.npmjs.com/package/cordova-plugin-simple-toast).
+There is a similar version by *Eddie Ver Bruggen* called [cordova-plugin-x-toast](https://www.npmjs.com/package/cordova-plugin-x-toast), and other simple version called [cordova-plugin-simple-toast](https://www.npmjs.com/package/cordova-plugin-simple-toast).
 The big drawbacks for all these solutions include

 - installed as a plugin
 - inflexible time parameters